GRASSI Museum of Applied Arts

 Reduced price: 7,00 €

-The permanent exhibition has been accessible free of charge since January 01.01.2024, XNUMX.
-The prices refer to the special exhibitions.
+The permanent exhibition has been free of charge since 2024.
+The prices listed refer to the special exhibitions.

 Accompanying persons of severely disabled people,

-School groups and other groups as well as accompanying persons in the supervision ratio, whose participants are at least 19 years old and are in an apprenticeship (grammar school, vocational school, university) who visit the museum independently (without attending a museum educational or other event).
+School groups and other groups as well as accompanying persons in the supervision ratio, whose participants have reached the age of 19 and are in an educational relationship (high school, vocational school, university studies), who visit the museum independently (without museum education or other event).

-Information on reduced prices: LEIPZIG CARD and LEIPZIG REGIO CARD holders receive reduced admission to special exhibitions.
-Pupils, students, trainees, those performing military or community service, severely disabled people, and school groups receive reduced admission.
+Information on reduced prices: LEIPZIG CARD and LEIPZIG REGIO CARD holders receive discounted admission to special exhibitions.
+Discounted admission is also available for: school pupils, students, trainees, military and civilian service personnel, severely disabled persons, and school groups.

 fitness